Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conditioning of the Optimisation

 The first step in the analysis is to derive a closed-form expression for the Hessian operator of the residual as defined in \eqref{eq:opt-prob}.
 To do this, first consider a minimum $\mathcal{R}[\bm{u}^*]=0$, with $\bm{u}^*$ denoting the flow field that solves the Navier-Stokes equations.
 Since $\bm{u}^*$ is a minimum of \eqref{eq:opt-prob} then we also know that $\delta\mathcal{R}/\delta\bm{u}^*=0$.
 Assume that $\bm{u}^*$ is an equilibrium.
 This does not change the content of the discussions that follow, only serving to simplify the mathematics by removing the need to use Floquet analysis.
 Adding an infinitesimal (potentially unsteady) perturbation to $\bm{u}^*$ in the direction $\bm{v}$, where $\bm{v}$ is incompressible and obeys a set of homogeneous boundary conditions similar to the local residual in \eqref{eq:adjoint-constraints}, and expanding in terms of a Taylor series, only retaining the second-order term, leads to the following relation

-where $\bm{H}$ denotes the Hessian operator, $\mathcal{L}_{\bm{u}^*}$ denotes the linearised Navier-Stokes operator evaluated at the minimum $\bm{u}^*$, and $\mathbb{P}$ is the Leray projector as defined in section~\ref{sec:resolvent}.
+where $\bm{H}$ denotes the Hessian operator, $\mathcal{L}_{\bm{u}^*}$ denotes the linearised Navier-Stokes operator evaluated at the minimum $\bm{u}^*$, and $\mathbb{P}$ is the Leray projector from section~\ref{sec:resolvent}.
 The inclusion of the Leray projector is as a notational short-hand to avoid the added difficulty in having to explicitly account for the pressure gradient term in the Navier-Stokes equations.
 The detailed derivation of this equation is given in Appendix~\ref{app:hessian-derivation}.
-Let $\bm{v}$ be a unimodal perturbation to that minimum, i.e. let $\bm{v}=\bm{v}_0e^{i\omega t}$ for some arbitrary frequency where $\omega\in\mathbb{R}$ and some steady flow field $\bm{v}_0$.
+Let $\bm{v}$ be a unimodal perturbation to that minimum, i.e. let $\bm{v}=\bm{v}_0e^{i\omega t}+\text{c.c.}$ for some arbitrary frequency where $\omega\in\mathbb{R}$ and some steady flow field $\bm{v}_0$, where c.c. denotes the complex conjugate.
 This perturbation can be substituted into \eqref{eq:hessian-expression}, effectively performing a Fourier transform, which gives

 The Hessian operator is self-adjoint, as is apparent from \eqref{eq:hessian-expression}, which means it is also normal.
 As such, the eigenvalues obey a strict ordering